Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 ## Overview

-The Script API (formerly GameTests, and not to be confused with the [Legacy Scripting API](/scripting/scripting-intro)) is a beta feature that allows for a new variety of creations, these are built with JavaScript files in the behavior pack folder.
+The Script API (formerly GameTests, and not to be confused with the [Legacy Scripting API](/scripting/scripting-intro)) is a feature that allows for a new variety of creations, these are built with JavaScript files in the behavior pack folder.
+Some parts of the Script API are not experimental.

 This page will give you an introduction to the 80% of React concepts that you will use on a daily basis.